 State Policy Manual, Section 611.4 NDSU President

 Introduction and Application.
-This Code of Conduct governs the State Board of Higher Education and its members and establishes minimum standards for all NDUS officers and employees.
-The Board and entire NDUS are committed to uphold the highest ethical and professional standards.
-All Board members and NDUS officers and employees must, at all times, comply with all applicable laws, regulations, policies and procedures.
+This Code of Conduct governs the State Board of Higher Education and its members and establishes minimum standards for all NDUS NDSUofficers and employees.
+The Board and entire NDUS are NDSU is committed to uphold the highest ethical and professional standards.
+All Board members and NDUS officers andNDSU employees must, at all times, comply with all applicable laws, regulations, policies and procedures.
 Activities that achieve results unlawfully or in violation of applicable policies or procedures or by unethical behavior - including, but not limited to, payments for illegal acts, indirect contributions, rebates, or bribery - are not tolerated and must be reported.
 All conduct must meet or exceed minimum standards established by law.

 General Conduct.
-The Board supports an environment that is free of discrimination or harassment.
-All Board members, officers and employees are expected to conduct themselves in a businesslike manner.
-Unlawful consumption of alcoholic beverages or use of illegal drugs, being at work while under the influence of alcohol or drugs, disruptive behavior, gambling, unauthorized use of public property or resources and other unauthorized activities that disrupt the efficient and economical administration of the NDUS, are prohibited.
-Violation of applicable laws or policies governing possession and use of alcoholic beverages or drugs, including the Drug Free Workplace Act, SBHE Policy 615 or applicable system office or institution policies, are prohibited.
-Likewise, sexual or other harassment (including actions contributing to a hostile work environment) in violation of federal or state law or SBHE Policy 603.1, is prohibited.
+NDSU supports an environment that is free of discrimination or harassment.
+All NDSUBoard members, officers and employees are expected to conduct themselves in a businesslike manner.
+Unlawful consumption of alcoholic beverages or use of illegal drugs, being at work while under the influence of alcohol or drugs, disruptive behavior, gambling, unauthorized use of public property or resources and other unauthorized activities that disrupt the efficient and economical administration of the NDUSNDSU, are prohibited.
+Violation of applicable laws or policies governing possession and use of alcoholic beverages or drugs, including the Drug Free Workplace Act, SBHE Policy 615 or NDSU Policy 155 Alcohol and Other Drugs – Unlawful and Unauthorized Use by Students and Employeesapplicable system office or institution policies, are prohibited.
+Likewise, sexual or other harassment (including actions contributing to a hostile work environment) in violation of federal or state law, or SBHE Policy 603.1, or NDSU Policy 100 Equal Opportunity and Non-Discrimination Policy is prohibited.

-Officers and employees are expected to uphold the values of honesty, respect, integrity and trust.
-In addition, when interacting with one another and the public, all are expected to behave in a professional, collegial, cordial, civil, positive, respectful and ethical manner.
+All NDSU personnel are subject to the rules and policies of the North Dakota State Board of Higher Education, NDSU, and their respective department or unit.
+NDSU expects all University personnel to be aware of, and comply with, NDSU’s policies and procedures that apply to them, and requires those reporting to them to do the same.
+Employees are expected to uphold the values of honesty, respect, integrity, and trust.

+NDSU requires all employees to act professionally in their interactions with others including:

+A. Following training and job specific requirements as stated in the employee’s job description or appointment letter, or as assigned by respective department or unit,

+B. Respecting the value, creativity, and diversity of all persons, which includes diversity of opinions and professional approaches to doing things, (See Policy 100: Equal Opportunity and Non-discrimination Policy, Policy 325: Academic Freedom, or other relevant policies for guidance.)

+C. Contributing to an environment of respectful and productive working relationships with those with whom the person interacts, and

+D. Making good faith efforts to resolve differences constructively.

 Conflicts of Interest.
-All Board members, officers and employees are expected to perform their duties conscientiously, honestly, and in accordance with the best interests of the NDUS.
+All Board members, officers andNDSUemployees are expected to perform their duties conscientiously, honestly, and in accordance with the best interests of the NDUSNDSU.
 All Board members, officers and employees must comply with applicable federal and state laws.
-Board members, officers and employees may not unlawfully use their position or the knowledge gained as a result of their position for private or personal advantage.
+Board members, officers and eEmployees may not unlawfully use their position or the knowledge gained as a result of their position for private or personal advantage.
 All Board members, officers and employees are responsible for their own actions.
-Any individual who has concerns or questions regarding a perceived or potential conflict or regarding application or interpretation of federal or state law or SBHE policy is encouraged to communicate with a superior or with legal counsel.
+Any individual who has concerns or questions regarding a perceived or potential conflict or regarding application or interpretation of federal or state law or SBHE policy or NDSU policy is encouraged to communicate with a superior or appropriate administrative official at NDSU..